-- 1. Deepen programming so that families can manage their child's long-term healthcare issues with a sense of empowerment, confidence, and hope. - 1.1.
-Create satellite clinics for Healthy Kids Program. - 1.2.
-Increase capacity to address caseload demand. - 1.3.
-Expand services (ex. nutrition, social work, etc.). - 2.
-Research key health issues and respond appropriately. - 2.1.
-Expand data collection and analysis. - 2.2.
-Determine opportunities to fill gaps in health services. - 2.3.
-Expand strategic partnerships. - 3.
-Provide training within the Honduran healthcare system to improve patient outcomes. - 3.1.
-Identify the greatest area of need through collaboration with Honduran health professionals. - 3.2.
-Determine appropriate education/training to address gaps.
+- 1. Deepen programming so that families can manage their child's long-term healthcare issues with a sense of empowerment, confidence, and hope. - 2.
+Research key health issues and respond appropriately. - 3.
+Provide training within the Honduran healthcare system to improve patient outcomes.